Sporting Club Thamesmead F.C.

 Formed in 1900 as Royal Ordnance Factories Sports Association (ROFSA), in 1966 they changed their name to Royal Arsenal Sports and Recreation Association (RASRA).
 From 2003 until 2011, the team was known as Seven Acre Sports, before being renamed as Seven Acre & Sidcup on moving to Oxford Road in Sidcup.
-The club's current name was adopted in 2016, following a further move to the Sporting Club Thamesmead sports complex in 2014.
+The club's current name was adopted in 2016, following a further move to the new Sporting Club Thamesmead sports complex in 2014.